 Dementia creates significant changes in a senior loved one.
 Couple that with a sensitive issue like incontinence and providing care can begin to feel overwhelming.
-Incontinence is difficult enough to manage for older adults who do not have cognitive impairment, however it is even more challenging when a senior has dementia.
+Incontinence is difficult enough to manage for older adults who do not have a cognitive impairment, however, it is even more challenging when a senior has dementia.

 Incontinence may be an issue that the senior was dealing with prior to his or her dementia diagnosis, but it can also be brought on by dementia.
 Often, seniors with dementia develop incontinence for a number of reasons, including:

 - Not being able to recognize the need to use the bathroom

 - Forgetting where the bathroom is

 - Side effects from medications

 Determining the cause of the senior’s incontinence is the first step to finding a solution for either treatment or management.
 The following tips can also help.